Kroger: Kroger Marketplace

-Kroger Marketplace is a chain of big-box stores.
+Kroger Marketplace is a chain of hypermarkets.
 The brand was introduced in 2004 in the Columbus, Ohio, area, which lost the Big Bear and Big Bear Plus chains in Penn Traffic's Chapter 11 bankruptcy.
 The Kroger Marketplace format is based on the Fry's Marketplace stores that the Arizona division of Kroger is currently operating.
 There are currently a total of 188 marketplaces.

-Similar to rival chains Meijer, Sears, Kmart, Target, Walmart, and Albertsons, and modeled after Kroger-owned Fred Meyer, these stores contain multiple departments.
-In addition to the grocery department, they usually contain a Fred Meyer Jewelers, Starbucks, Donatos Pizza, and an in-store bank, as well as sections for toys, appliances, home furnishings and bed and bath, something that Big Bear once had in their stores in the Columbus area.
+Similar to rival chains Meijer, Kmart, Target, Walmart, and Albertsons; the stores are modeled after Kroger-owned Fred Meyer which house multiple departments.
+In addition to the grocery department, stores typically include a Fred Meyer Jewelers, Starbucks, Donatos Pizza, an in-store bank, and sections for toys, appliances, home furnishings as well as bed and bath; a format Big Bear had in their stores in the Columbus area.

-In 2005, the company began renovating many Kroger Food & Drug stores in Ohio for an expanded and remodeled look, converting them to the Kroger Marketplace format.
-In February 2006, Kroger announced plans for two new Kroger Marketplace stores to open by the end of the summer in Cincinnati suburbs Lebanon and Liberty Township.
+In 2005, the company began renovating many Kroger Food & Drug stores in Ohio to an expanded and updated look, converting them to the Kroger Marketplace format.
+In February 2006, Kroger announced plans for two new Kroger Marketplace stores by the end of summer in Cincinnati suburbs Lebanon and Liberty Township.
 The store in Liberty Township opened in July 2006.
 On October 5, 2006, a new Kroger Marketplace opened in Gahanna.
-With the Gahanna opening, the number of Kroger Marketplace stores is six, four in the Columbus area and two in the Cincinnati area.
+With the Gahanna opening, the number of Kroger Marketplace stores grew to six, four in the Columbus area and two in the Cincinnati area.
 Two more stores were planned in 2007, one in Middletown (which opened in April 2007, after the old store was razed and made part of the current parking lot) and one in Englewood.

-In 2011, the Elder-Beerman in Centerville, Ohio was demolished, and a new marketplace has been built in its place.
-It has a fuel center and opened on December 8.
+In 2011, the Elder-Beerman in Centerville, Ohio, was demolished, and a new marketplace replaced it.
+The location has a fuel center and opened on December 8.
 This marketplace is the largest Kroger store ever built from ground up to date at 147000 ft2.

 Two more stores opened in the Cincinnati area, in the Northern Kentucky suburbs of Hebron and Walton which were completed in November 2008.
 Three Kroger Marketplace stores in Kentucky opened in 2009, two in Lexington and one in Newport.
 Another Marketplace opened in Beavercreek, Ohio.
 A Mount Orab, Ohio, store opened in the spring of 2010.
 Kroger opened a new 60,000 sqft store in North Augusta, South Carolina.
 In 2015, a 145000 ft2 Marketplace was opened in the Cincinnati suburb of Oakley.